Pelmen323/Various_programs_Python/README.md

 # Several small projects in Python, merged for convenience

+# PLEASE NOTE - the antivirus will throw false positive errors on exe files, marking them as Trojan.
+This is stupid and I can't do anything, since these are just .py files, compiled with pyinstaller

 # 1. Rock/paper/scissors game

 2 versions - terminal and GUI (both .py and .exe)